Windows 10 Installing old AMD Radeon Drivers

 When looking for a solution to prevent Windows 10 installing old AMD Radeon drivers, I came across several suggestions, all of which either failed to work outright or had other impacts on the system that I did not like.

 - The first suggestion I found was to uninstall the Windows drivers, turn off Windows Update, and reinstall the Radeon drivers.
 Then I was to leave Windows Update disabled until AMD fixed the issues.
 The problem here is that I don’t want to turn off all updates to the system, and this isn’t actually an AMD problem that needs to be fixed.
 This issue has persisted for years now on this machine.
 Turning off Windows Update and waiting for a fix is not a valid option.
+It’s the laptop manufacturer (Lenovo in this case) who has provided the most compatible driver to the MS catalog.
+That may never get updated again.

 - The next fix was to just rollback the drivers in Device Manager to the version I had installed previously, i.e. the Radeon version.
 This is apparently supposed to set a flag that keeps Windows Update from downloading those drivers again.
 Unfortunately, while rolling the driver back does fix the issue, it lasts all of five minutes before Windows Update downloads and installs the old driver again.
 Apparently, that flag doesn’t get set at all.